Genivia/ugrep/README.md

 search binary files with binary patterns, see [searching and displaying binary files with -U, -W, and -X](#binary).

-To recursively list all files and symlinks that are ASCII (i.e. 7-bit):
+To recursively list all files that are ASCII (i.e. 7-bit):

     ugrep -RL '[^[:ascii:]]'

-To recursively list all files and symlinks that are non-ASCII, i.e. UTF-8, UTF-16, and UTF-32 files with non-ASCII Unicode characters (U+0080 and up):
+To recursively list all files that are non-ASCII, i.e. UTF-8, UTF-16, and UTF-32 files with non-ASCII Unicode characters (U+0080 and up):

     ugrep -Rl '[^[:ascii:]]'